tomimara52/nvim-bufbox/README.md

 `require("nvim-bufbox").setup()`
 ## Usage

-`:BufBoxAddBuffer` adds the current buffer to the buffer box.
+- `:BufBoxAddBuffer` adds the current buffer to the buffer box.

-`:BufBoxRemoveBuffer` removes the current buffer to the buffer box.
+- `:BufBoxRemoveBuffer` removes the current buffer to the buffer box.

-`:BufBoxDisplay` opens a floating window where you can the buffer box.
+- `:BufBoxDisplay` opens a floating window where you can the buffer box.

 When in the buffer box window, you can fuzzy search buffers and press enter to open the selected one.

-You can also use the following keybindings:
+You can also use the following keybindings to open buffers:

-`ctrl-t`    opens the buffer in a new tab.
+- `ctrl-t`    opens the buffer in a new tab.

-`ctrl-x`    opens the buffer in a horizontal split.
+- `ctrl-x`    opens the buffer in a horizontal split.

-`ctrl-v`    opens the buffer in a vertical split.
+- `ctrl-v`    opens the buffer in a vertical split.